Donearm/scripts/README.md

 A very raw HD benchmark tool

-#### i3lock-script.sh
+#### i3lock-script.sh and i3lock-dracula-script.sh

-A script to launch i3lock-color with some specific settings.
-Nothing too fancy, mostly copied from the official repo
+A couple of scripts to launch i3lock-color with some specific settings.
+Nothing too fancy, mostly copied from the official repo and from the [dracula theme repository](https://github.com/dracula/i3lock-color) for i3lock-color.

 #### imap\_check.py